tseemann/abricate/README.md

 # ABRicate

 Mass screening of contigs for antimicrobial resistance or virulence genes.
-It comes bundled with *six* databases:
+It comes bundled with *seven* databases:
-Resfinder, CARD, ARG-ANNOT, NCBI, PlasmidFinder and VFDB.
+Resfinder, CARD, ARG-ANNOT, NCBI BARRGD, NCBI betalactams, PlasmidFinder and VFDB.

 ## Is this the right tool for me?

 1. It only supports contigs, not FASTQ reads (including Genbank and .gz compressed files)
-2. It only detects acquired resistance genes, not point mutations
+2. It only detects acquired resistance genes, **not** point mutations
 3. It needs BLAST+ >= 2.2.30 and EMBOSS to be installed
 4. It's written in Perl